roadfoodr/tinware/prompts/tinware-FSD-current.md

 - NavBar: Displays the Tinware logo, title, and contains the Settings menu.
 - SelectGame: Allows users to choose a topic and start the game.
 - PlayGame: Orchestrates the gameplay and manages game-specific logic.
 - GameContainer: The main game interface that composes all game components.
+It also handles keyboard events for game control, including spacebar functionality and the '?' key for hint activation.

 ### 3.2 Game-Specific Components